Rite of Passage

 playing war, celebrating my son’s life.

 1. Imagery: Imagery is used to make readers perceive things involving their five senses.
-Sharon Olds has used imagery in this poem such as “Hands in pockets, they stand”, “They fold their arms and frown.
-I could beat you” and “the midnight cake, round and heavy as / turret behind them on the table.”
+Sharon Olds used imagery in this poem such as “Hands in pockets, they stand”, “They fold their arms and frown.
+I could beat you” and “the midnight cake, round and heavy as / turret behind them on the table”.

 2. Metaphor: The title of the poem is an extended metaphor.
 Some other metaphors are generals and bankers used for children.
 Their jostling and jockeying are also metaphors for battle.